-Free-to-attend online concert via Zoom – a hope-filled and uplifting selection of music looking forward to a time when we can all sing together in person
+This free-to-attend online concert via Zoom presented a hope-filled and uplifting selection of music looking forward to a time when we can all sing together in person.

 Free virtual charity Christmas Concert on Friday 18th December 2020, 7.30-8.30 pm